Gigoran

 Homeworld: Gigor

-Biology: Gigorans are massive, beast-like creatures, similar in biology to Wampas, although they are both completely sapient and sentient.
-They were massive in stature, often standing 2 or more meters in height.
-They have fluffy, yet silky, fur that ranges from white to gray to black.
-They are generally heavy set, their faces are more scrunched together than many beast-like species, and they had longer hair extruding from the top of their heads similar to that of humans.
-This hair was generally the same color as the rest of their fur.
-The Gigorans’ eyes could be black, brown, red, or yellow.
-Their physiology made them incapable of speaking Basic, and they had to rely on external voice box translators to communicate with other species.
+Biology: Gigorans are massive, beast-like creatures, seemingly somewhat similar in biology to Wampas, although they are completely sapient/sentient, while Wampas are generally considered semi-sentient at best.
+They were massive in stature, often standing 2 or more meters in height, also sometimes compared to Wookiees physiologically.
+They have fluffy, yet silky fur that ranges from white to gray to brown to black to even occasionally yellow in coloration.
+They are generally heavy set, with faces that are more scrunched together than many similar beastly species, and they had noticeably longer hair extruding from the tops of their heads, almost similar to that of Humans or Near-Human species.
+This hair was generally the same color as the rest of their fur, draping down as far back as their waists.
+The Gigorans’ eyes could have brown, red, or yellow irises with black or sometimes white sclera.
+Their shapes of their throats and mouths made them generally incapable of speaking Galactic Basic, and as such, they had to rely on external voice box translators to communicate with other species, while their native tongue, also called “Gigoran,” seemingly consisted of simple sounds, presumably grunts and growls.
+The species had a high tolerance for cold environments but seemingly had no issues living in warmer climates as well.
+They also had the capacity to be Force Sensitive.

-Lore: Gigor is an extremely frigid world, remaining fairly primitive and desolate.
-Gigoran society was actually comparable to that of the Wookiees.
-They were somewhat tribal, but still advanced enough to use basic technologies, weapons, and establishments.
-Unlike Wookiees, however, Gigorans lived in cities carved from icy caverns, instead of elaborate tree houses.
-Before the start of the Galactic Civil War, they did not have many interactions with the outside galaxy.
-When they did, they were required to use language vocoders to communicate via Galactic Basic.
+Lore: Their homeword of Gigor is an extremely frigid world, remaining fairly primitive and desolate, located along the infamous “Listehol Run” hyperspace route, though it seems that despite this, Gigor was still fairly uncharted, or at least undeveloped.
+Gigoran society was actually said to be comparable to that of the Wookiees, much like their anatomy.
+They were somewhat tribal, but still advanced enough to use basic technologies, weapons, and other establishments.
+Unlike Wookiees, however, Gigorans lived in cities carved from icy caverns, instead of elaborate tree houses, being a semi-subterraneous species.
+Before the start of the Galactic Civil War, it seems they did not have many interactions with the outside galaxy, but were not completely isolated either.
+When they did connect with outsiders, they were required to use specialized language vocoders to communicate via Galactic Basic Standard.

-Shortly after the rise of the Empire, Gigor was invaded by both the Zygerrians as well as the Imperials.
-Both factions captured and enslaved the majority of the Gigorans, and treated them as very valuable slaves as they were strong and durable.
-Although they were a relatively peaceful race, the Zygerrians sold many of the Gigorans off as bodyguards.
-They also encouraged bounty hunters and mercenaries to travel to Gigor to capture their very own Gigoran, leading to many of them becoming mercenaries themselves.
-The Empire on the other hand replaced their dwindling Willie supply with Gigorans, who were both heartier and less likely to revolt.
-Those who did escape regularly allied themselves with the nearest Rebel cell they could find, whether that was the Partisans or a more peaceful sect.
-It would appear that they faced another wave of persecution under the First Order as well.
+Shortly after the rise of the Galactic Empire, Gigor was seemingly invaded by both the Zygerrian Slaving Empire, as well as the Imperials to some extent.
+Both factions captured and enslaved the majority of the Gigoran population, and treated them as very valuable slaves as they were considered “strong and durable.”
+Although they were a relatively peaceful species, the Zygerrians sold many of the Gigorans off as bodyguards.
+They also encouraged bounty hunters and mercenaries to travel to Gigor to capture their very own Gigoran, leading to some of them being pulled into lives of crimes themselves.
+The Empire on the other hand replaced their dwindling Wookiee supply with Gigorans, who were both heartier and, in their opinion, less likely to revolt.
+Those who did escape regularly allied themselves with the nearest Rebel cell they could find, whether that was the guerilla Partisans, or a less outward sect, becoming fairly common sights on battlefields involving the Rebel Alliance.
+It would appear that they faced another wave of persecution under the First Order as well, though to what extent we do not know.

 Unexplored: There’s definitely a lot here to unpack.
-Gigorans are practically a mix between a Wookiee and a Wampa, with the physiology and homeworld of Wampas, but the culture and history of Wookiees.
+Gigorans are almost a bit of a mix between a Wookiee and a Wampa, with the physiology and homeworld of Wampas, but the culture and history of Wookiees.
 Like Wookiees, they were enslaved by the Galactic Empire, but with the added bonus of being enslaved en masse by the Zygerrian Empire as well.
-They had a tragic history, and unlike the Wookiees who engaged in wars like the Clone Wars, it would seem the Gigorans really did just want to live in peace.
-However, many were broken and scarred so far behind their peaceful upbringings, that they had no choice but to become mercenaries or heavy troops in the Rebellion.
+They had a tragic history, and unlike the Wookiees who engaged with the Galactic Republic and in wars like the Clone Wars, it would seem the Gigorans really did just want to live in isolated peace.
+However, many were broken and scarred so far beyond their peaceful upbringings, that they had no choice but to become either mercenaries or heavy troops for the Rebellion.

-Additional Notes: I still cannot believe that this species actually existed for over 20 years before it’s actual Canon debut.
-The more I researched this species, the more I fell in love with them, and I definitely personally want to try to write and characterize a Gigoran character sometime in the near future.
-This species gets a high grade in potential from me!
+Additional Notes: I can still be hard to believe that this species popularized by “Rogue One: A Star Wars Story” actually existed for over 20 years prior.
+The more I researched this species, the more I fell in love with them, and I definitely personally want to try to write and characterize a Gigoran character in one of my fan works sometime in the near future.
+It’s fun to see them consistently appear across the franchise, especially within the comic medium, now if only they could collectively get the spotlight in a novel or even visual guide spread sometime in the future, we’re still just missing a few key details of worldbuilding that would make this species truly stand out.
+Bottom line up front, this species gets a high grade in potential from me!

 Leave a comment